 - Do not try to impersonate someone else.

-- Do not use any language likely to offend in your requests and annotations.
+- Do not use any language likely to offend in your usage of the service, including requests and annotations.

 - No spamming.